J-Wachs/FileArchiveService/README.md

 ### How do I get all the Parent Keys that are used when storing files?
 Currently there is no functionality to do that.

+### How do I use OIOSAML/SAML to validate the user and the download?
+You will have to read the OIOSAML/SAML documentation and possibly find a OIOSAML/SAML framework that will do the hard work.
+However, you can take the needed parts from this service and use it, e.g. the download service etc.

+### I have pages where I just want to display information about the files, not download.
+Do I need the File Archive Component?
+You have two options:
+* Use the File Archive component, and set the config to not allow adding, updating and download
+* Or, just loop over the list of file information that is returned from the call to 'fileArchiveCRUD.GetListOfFileInfoForArchive(parentKey);' and write the relevant informtion to the screen.